 Teaching English as a Second Language to Adults (TESLA) Certificate

 Please read the information below carefully before applying.
-The application will be open until August 15th, or until 50 applications are received.
 Early submission is strongly encouraged.

 The TESLA certificate program provides in-depth training in teaching English to adult speakers of other languages.
 The course serves as a rigorous foundation for anyone:

 • considering a career teaching English to adult speakers of other languages (ESOL) in New York City.

 • already teaching ESOL without formal training or qualifications.

 • wishing to develop an additional specialization in teaching ESOL to adult immigrants.

 Objectives & Outcomes